jneidel/git-intro/slideshow.md

 $ git reset --hard a3a14c8
 ```

-The history of the remote origin differs from your local now, to overwrite the remote use the `--force` flag:
+The history of the remote origin differs from your local now, to overwrite the remote one use the `--force` flag:

 ```zsh
 $ git push -f origin master